DataDog/documentation/content/en/agent/guide/linux-agent-2022-key-rotation.md

 `datadog-signing-keys` version 1.1.0 addresses this issue by creating `/etc/apt/trusted.gpg.d/datadog-archive-keyring.gpg` when `/etc/apt/sources.list.d/datadog.list` doesn't contain the proper `signed-by` option.
 This ensures that the above corner case is covered as well.

 Users of supported up-to-date [installation methods](#install-methods-that-automatically-trust-the-new-gpg-key) using the default Datadog sources always have the proper `signed-by` option configured, so they are not affected by this issue.
 Datadog highly recommends that all other users to upgrade to `datadog-signing-keys` 1.1.0 to ensure preparedness for the upcoming key rotation.
+Installing DEB Agent v7.35.1+ through `apt` from the `apt.datadoghq.com` repository ensures that `datadog-signing-keys` 1.1.0 is installed.

 ## Impact for Agent v5 users